bariscansertkaya/GymBuddy/README.md

 GymBuddy is a workout tracking & planning app created with SwiftUI framework.

 ## About
-GymBuddy was created for a lifter&programmer for people to plan workouts and track their progress.
+GymBuddy was created by a programmer&lifter for people to plan workouts and track their progress.
+GymBuddy helps you to make your workouts more efficient.

 ## Screenshots